By Michael Garber

 )

-Dependencies: It depends on the modeling script being run in the session’s memory, as it uses the model objects.
-That script does not need to be run manually, however.
-At the top of this scripot, that script is run via source(here("scripts","model-RD-as-outcome.R")).
+Dependencies: This script depends on the modeling script being run in the session’s memory, as it uses the model objects (glm_heat_imp_tree_i_r_b and glm_wf_imp_tree_i_r_b).
+That script is set to run in this code using source(here("scripts","model-RD-as-outcome-final.R")).

-What it does, in summary: The purpose of the script is to predict a range of alternative rate differences for the effect of wildfire on acute-care utilization over various scenarios.
-To define the alternative scenarios, for each intervention measure, the script finds quintile values (i.e., 20th percentile, 40th percentile,…, 80th percentile) over ZCTAs within biome.
-Percentiles are relative to biome to ensure that scenarios are realistic for a given biome.
-Then, for each scenario, in zip codes with a value of the effect modifier below that of the scenario’s percentile, the effect modifiers are raised to the level of that percentile.
-And a new rate difference is calculated based on the new value for the effect modifier, holding all other variables constant.
+Then, for each scenario, in zip codes with a value of the effect modifier below that of the scenario’s percentile, the intervention measures are raised to the level of that percentile.
+And a new rate difference is calculated based on the new value for the intervention measure, holding all other variables constant.
 The script then calculates a difference in rate differences between the status–quo and alternative scenarios.
-It also calculates the difference in the absolute number of cases.
 To wash out the influence of modeling, the “status-quo” scenario is actually predicted using the model based, so it is akin to saying, what would the status-quo RD be if the patterns described by the model held true and all variables were at their status-quo levels?
-The script also produces confidence intervals for these measures via boostrapping.
-Finally, the script predicts various summary measures summing over all ZCTAs and stratifying summaries over rural-urban categories and biome.

 The above sequence of scripts will work assuming all of the data are available locally on the computer in the locations specified by the relative paths, as indicated in the statements setting the working directory using the here() package.
 For example, the code above expects to find the R object, zcta_ca_biome_highest.R, in the “data-processed” folder one level beneath the directory corresponding to the R project, the folder name of which is “climate-health.”